Vintage Clothing is the Real Deal Always the Best Deal?

-Retro clothing is manufactured with todays sizes and lifestyles in mind.
+Retro clothing is manufactured with today's sizes and lifestyles in mind.

 Less risk when ordering online, especially when buying a gift.
-A lot of pre sixties clothing was made to measure, to measure who? we sometimes wonder I guess like today there were all shapes & sizes to cater for but it can make sizing tricky.
+A lot of pre-sixties clothing was made to measure, to measure who? we sometimes wonder I guess like today there were all shapes & sizes to cater for but it can make sizing tricky.

 Takes a bit less effort.
 Like any high street store, pieces are put together in a way that suggests a look including accessories etc.

-Yes you could bump into someone who has made the same outfit choice.
+There is the chance you could bump into someone who has made the same outfit choice.

 Harder to look quirky and unique with retro.

-Less satisfying, can feel like the easy option (but then why not?, life is kinda short)
+Less satisfying, can feel like the easy option (but then why not? life is kinda short)

 A little bit of what you fancy

-We also like to buy British where ever we can for example the men's retro trouser braces we sell are designed by us and handmade down the road here in Huddersfield West Yorkshire.
+We also like to buy British where ever we can, for example, the men's retro trouser braces we sell are designed by us and handmade down the road here in Huddersfield West Yorkshire.

 We would not want to lose the character that selling original vintage that makes Revival unique but we have had to grow and evolve along with our customers.